-Central Clinic Behavioral Health is a leader in delivering the right behavioral health treatment at the right time.
+Central Clinic Behavioral Health, a 501[c] nonprofit organization, is a leader in delivering the right behavioral health treatment at the right time.
 Our clinicians and support staff of over 300 stays laser-focused on our mission so that each person we treat knows there is hope.
 We are an Equal Opportunity Employer that embraces diversity, equity, and inclusion.
 Central Clinic Behavioral Health has a salary structure commensurate with experience and a generous benefit package.
 If you think your talent and expertise would fit our needs, please click on a tab below to view the current employment opportunities.
 Here is some brief information about our five divisions so you can determine the right employment fit for you:

 Adult Services supports adults who struggle with severe mental illness.
 Each person receives individualized services including counseling, case management, group therapy, and prescription-drug management.
 Many individuals served are connected to our high-impact programs, such as Culturally Responsive Services, Transgender Wellness Program, and the LGBTQ+ Center.